sgmurphy/wordpress-plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.1.10 =
+* New: When another user is editing the same snippet, we now show a warning to avoid conflicts.
+* Tweak: Improved mobile styles across the plugin admin for better readability.

 = 2.1.9 =
 * New: Conditional logic rule for Blog home page (posts page)